Diogo-Menezes/food-recipes-demo-kotlin/README.md

 <h1 align="center">Recipes Search Demo</h1>
 <p>Demo app for testing RestApi Calls.</p>
-<p>A food recipe search app with retrofit, livedata and using android best practices.</p>
-<p>The app is currently not being developed.</p>
+<p>A food recipe search app with retrofit, livedata and using android best practices.
+The app is currently not being developed.
-<p>The UI was developed as far as enough for displaying the results.</p>
+ The UI was developed as far as enough for displaying the results.</p>
 <img src="recipes-kotlin-mobile-mock.jpg" heigth="150px"/>

 # Libraries Used